Updated on February 23rd, 2023

-- A contingency may cost the plaintiff more than an attorney’s standard hourly rate.
+- A contingency may cost the client more than an attorney’s standard hourly rate.

-- It may be more difficult for a plaintiff to find representation if their case is complex.
+- It may be more difficult for clients to find representation if their case is complex.

 - The contingency fee may not cover disbursements such as court filing fees, transcript costs, expert witnesses, etc., in the event of a loss.